Chapter 7:

 “She’s full of surprises,” Haruki said with a wink.

-The live house was quiet—and dark—in the way that buildings closed for maintenance typically were.
+The live house was, as expected for a building under maintenance, dark and quiet.
 There was a faint smell of stale beer and dried sweat in the air, and there was some caution tape around an exposed pipe on the wall.
 Besides that, Haruki thought it looked like any other venue they had performed at in the past.
-Though, the sight of a stage devoid of any life felt unnatural to her.
+However, the sight of a stage devoid of any life made Haruki feel uneasy somehow.

 A plastic bottle fell from the counter, bouncing across the floor.
-It landed with a harmless tap and rolled a few inches.
+It landed on the floor and rolled towards them.

 Sakura’s face went beet red.
 She let go.